Power outages can occur at any time and can pose serious problems, particularly for those using life-sustaining equipment.

-- Keep a flashlight and other emergency supplies handy.
+- Keep a flashlight, battery-operated weather radio, and other emergency supplies handy.

-- Check the fuse box to see if there is a blown fuse or a tripped circuit breaker.
+- Check the fuse/breaker box to see if there is a blown fuse or a tripped circuit breaker.

-- If you determine a fuse or circuit breaker needs to be replaced, turn off or unplug appliances before doing so to avoid damage to the electrical system.
+- If you determine a fuse/breaker box needs to be replaced/reset, turn off or unplug appliances before doing so to avoid damage to the electrical system.

 - Check your neighborhood to see if others are without power.

 - Call to report the power outage.
 Call only once to keep the line open for other customers.